GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

    This might have been a case of God allowing a powerful delusion to harden the already hardened heart so that the “final condition of that man is worse than the first” (Matt.
 12:45).

-   - a.
-Paul states in 2 Thess.
+   - Paul states in 2 Thess.
 2:10-1: “They perish because they refused to love the truth and so be saved.
 For this reason God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness.”

-   - b.
-The apostle expresses a similar thought in Romans 1:24, 6 regarding those who are set on being willful against God: “Therefore God gave them over in the sinful desires of their hearts….
+   - The apostle expresses a similar thought in Romans 1:24, 6 regarding those who are set on being willful against God: “Therefore God gave them over in the sinful desires of their hearts….
 Because of this, God gave them over to shameful lusts.”

 ## C. The objector raises his voice again